EinSl3y/Convert-PDF-to-.apkg/README.md

   - **Back**: Definition + Example sentence
 - Generates `.apkg` file ready to import into Anki.
 - Optionally exports a `.csv` file for backup or preview.
+- After generating `.apkg`, the `.csv` file is automatically deleted.

 ---